BhavaniShankarSolleti/Assignments-FSD/README.md

 # Assignments-FSD
-Contains assignments and code base of all preojects
+Contains assignments and code base of all projects.